 Apply online: https://power.arc.gov/

-The Appalachian Region includes certain counties in Alabama, Georgia, Kentucky, Maryland, Mississippi, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Virginia, and all of West Virginia.
-For more information, see: https://www.arc.gov/appalachian_region/TheAppalachianRegion.asp.
+Appalachia is made up of 420 counties across 13 states and spans 205,000 square miles, from southern New York to northern Mississippi.
+The Region’s 25 million residents live in parts of Alabama, Georgia, Kentucky, Maryland, Mississippi, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, and Virginia, and all of West Virginia.
+Map: https://www.arc.gov/about-the-appalachian-region/

 USA: Alabama; Georgia; Kentucky; Maryland; Mississippi; New York; North Carolina; Ohio; Pennsylvania; South Carolina; Tennessee; Virginia; West Virginia